Australian GP: Vettel wins F1 season opener

 F1 power shift?

-A fresh challenge was expected from Vettel and Ferrari after years of Mercedes dominance.
+A fresh challenge was expected from Vettel and Ferrari this year after three seasons of Mercedes dominance.

-The Italian manufacturer looked to have adapted well to new rule changes that have widened the car's bodies and tires in early season testing.
+The Italian manufacturer looked to have adapted well to new rule changes over the course of pre-season testing that have made the cars faster than ever before.

-And the German never looked like giving up the lead once he had pinched it from Hamilton.
+Vettel never looked like giving up the lead once he had pinched it from Hamilton.

-He went on to finish fully 9.9 seconds ahead of his closest rival.
+He eventually went on to finish fully 9.9 seconds ahead of his closest rival.

-Hamilton has won two of the last three drivers championship titles but said earlier this week that Ferrari was the favorite in 2017.
+Hamilton may have won two of the last three drivers championship titles yet said earlier this week that Ferrari was the favorite in 2017.

-Many thought those comments were little more than mind games after Hamilton claimed pole Saturday but he seemed concerned with his car's performance throughout Sunday's race.
+Many thought those comments were little more than mind games after Hamilton claimed pole Saturday.
+But he seemed concerned with his car's performance throughout Sunday's race.

 Even before being backed up and overtaken he was complaining over team radio of a lack of grip.